PSC-PublicHealth/pFRED/doc/FRED_UserGuide_20120127.rst

 residing in that cell.
 The Large Grid can also be used to store climate or other environmental profiles (see **Seasonality** below).

-The medium grid, called Grid, consists of 1km x 1km cells by default.
+The medium grid, called ``Grid``, consists of 1km x 1km cells by default.
  These cells function as neighborhood units, and store information about the preferred schools and workplaces attended by people living with the cells.
 This information is used when agents need to change schools, or